In this article, we’re going to be discussing what the best vocal looper units are, that are available to purchase in 2020.

 If you’re here, you probably want to know what the best vocal loop processors are, alongside the reasons for this, well we’ve included our top …. voice looper pedals below, alongside video demonstrations of them all in use, so you can get a full idea which one will suit your needs more.

-Lets get to it!
-Here are the top 8 vocal looper pedals of 2018:
+Let’s get to it!
+Here are the top 7 vocal looper pedals of 2020:

 - Simple to use looper pedal for vocals and also microphone amplified instruments.

-- Ideal for someone who wants a plug in and go solution, with a Loop button and a Stop button
+- Ideal for someone who wants a plugin and goes solution, with a Loop button and a Stop button

 - Ability to overdub and undo instrument layers, to help build up the vibe and atmosphere and take it away, remember, it’s only in silence do we really appreciate the sound.